WebberZone/knowledgebase/README.md

 ### Main features:

 * Uses a custom post type `wz_knowledgebase` with a slug of `wzkb` ensuring your data always stays even if you choose to delete this plugin
+* Customizable permalinks: Archives are enabled so your knowledgebase can be viewed at `/knowledgebase/` automatically on activation.
+You can change this in the Settings page
 * Uses Categories ( `kbcategory` ) to automatically draw up the knowledgebase.
-You will need at least one category in order to display the knowledgebase.
+You will need at least one category in order to display the knowledgebase
 * Additionally tags ( `kbtags` ) can also be used for each knowledgebase article
-* Shortcode `[[knowledgebase]]` will allow you to display the knowledgebase on any page of your choosing.
-I prefer creating one with the slug `knowledgebase`
+* Shortcode `[[knowledgebase]]` will allow you to display the knowledgebase on any page of your choosing
 * Inbuilt styles to display the knowledge beautifully
 * Supports unlimited level of categories